Conceiva/MezzmoKodiPlugin/README.txt

 v2.0.0.0u New Beta release

--  Fixed issue where Kodi sync setting was only being read when Kodi started vs. right after a change.
+-  Fixed issue where Kodi sync setting was only being read when Kodi started vs. right after a setting change.
 -  Added Database cleanup functions on Kodi shutdown.
 -  Addressed potential minor memory leak by explicitly closing database cursors.
 -  Fixed a bug where a Kodi 18 call was causing the background sync process to crash.
 The Kodi 18 code was removed.
+-  Fixed a bug where a movie may not get inserted into the Kodi database due to a path conflict between a path using DNS vs. the IP address.
+-  Cleaned up some class deletion error messages in the Kodi logfile when running on the Android OS.
+-  Improved sync detection and added log messages when the addon enables and disables real time updates automatically.

 v2.0.0.0t New Beta release